Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Your doctor may prescribe medication that you breathe in using a metered-dose inhaler (MDI).
-An inhaler is a pressurized sprayer that delivers a measured amount of medication.
-Inhalers work best with spacers.
-But if you don’t have your spacer with you, follow the steps below.
+Your healthcare provider may prescribe medicine that you breathe in using a metered-dose inhaler (MDI).
+An inhaler sends a measured amount of medicine in a fine mist.

 Shake the inhaler and remove the cap.

-Begin to breathe in slowly and deeply as you press down on the inhaler to release the medication.
+Breathe in slowly and deeply as you press down on the inhaler to release the medicine.

 Hold your breath for a count of 10, or as long as you can comfortably.

 Then breathe out slowly through your mouth.

 If the inhaler is being used for the first time or has not been used for a while, prime it as directed by the product maker.
 You can find important information about the medicine in the package insert.
 This is the paper that comes with the medicine.

 If you use more than one inhaler, make sure you know which one to use first.

 Your healthcare provider or pharmacist can show you how to use your inhaler the right way.
 Even if you think you are using it the right way, it is still a good idea to check.